 From Lauren of Ready, Set, PTO

 Coral Pink Sand Dunes State Park should definitely be on your Utah travel bucket list!
 The sand dunes were formed from the erosion of Navajo sandstone, which is where it gets its light pink coloring, and the dunes are nestled between red sandstone cliffs.
-It’s very picturesque!
+It’s very picturesque and one of the best state parks in Utah.

 Located near the town of Kanab, Utah – about 30 minutes southeast from Zion National Park, Coral Pink Sand Dunes a great stop along a Southwest Utah road trip.
 I recommend visiting for a day to hike, go sandboarding down the dunes, or just capture some epic photos!
 However, there’s also a campground in the park if you want to spend more time there.